Blazar Research at Boston University

 Above left: Movie of the jet of gamma-ray bright quasar 1222+216 (or 4C21.35), at a redshift of 0.435 (distance of 3.8 billion light-years), so that 0.5 mas (milli-arcseconds) corresponds to 9.2 light-years.
 The images used to make the movie are from the Very Long Baseline Array.
 Colors indicate brightness.
 Although we think that the jet flows continously from near the black hole (which is invisible and located near the bottom of the frame), "blobs" of brightness appear and move down the jet (at speeds that appear to be faster than light - just an illusion) as the jet becomes bright in gamma rays (as observed by NASA's Fermi Gamma-ray Space Telescope) and at other frequencies.

-Above right: Brightness vs. time.
+Above middle: Brightness vs. time.
 Top panel: Gamma-ray (blue: Fermi; yellow: MAGIC and VERITAS); bottom panel: visible light.
 Red vertical dashed lines mark times when a new blob first appears in the jet.